-Head Start Trauma Smart helps preschool children and the adults who care for them calmly navigate difficult life challenges by pairing practical tools in the classroom with coping strategies from the early childhood, health and mental health fields.
+- Head Start Trauma Smart Visit disclaimer page helps preschool children and the adults who care for them calmly navigate difficult life challenges by pairing practical tools in the classroom with coping strategies from the early childhood, health and mental health fields.
 Created by the Crittenton Children’s Center, the approach instructs caretakers to recognize and address mental health problems; actively includes parents in their child’s school experience; and improves the work environment for teachers and school personnel.
 Trauma Smart is a systemic practice model that addresses the aftermath of violence and trauma within the context of a natural environment – Head Start classrooms.
 The model provides children and adults with specific strategies and tools to develop self-care techniques and build personal and collective resilience.
 The model is currently provided in Head Start preschool programs in 26 counties in the Kansas City metro area and across Missouri, and includes around 3,200 children annually.
-It has also been implemented in the Menominee Nation as part of their Safe Schools Project.
+It has also been implemented in the Menominee Nation Visit disclaimer page as part of their Safe Schools Project.
 Addressing both historic wounds and more recent suffering, members of the Wisconsin tribe are using this trauma-informed care model in its social and behavioral health services.
 This has dramatically changed life for its members.
 According to Ryan Coffey, an elementary school teacher and counselor, trauma informed care “doesn’t take a lot of planning.
 It doesn’t take extra time.
 It’s about getting to know your kids.”

 My staff often burn out from dealing with clients’ trauma constantly.
 How can I support them?

-Project Venture is an evidence-based practice in SAMHSA’s National Registry of Evidence Based Programs and Practices that is geared for tribal youth and young adults and focuses on a cluster of risk factors associated with trauma, substance use, and mental health.
+- Project Venture Visit disclaimer page is an evidence-based practice in SAMHSA’s National Registry of Evidence Based Programs and Practices that is geared for tribal youth and young adults and focuses on a cluster of risk factors associated with trauma, substance use, and mental health.
 Project Venture developer McClelland Hall is working with SAMHSA’s National Network to Eliminate Disparities (NNED) in behavioral health.
 Multiple tribes have been trained and subsequently received funding from states through the state’s SAMHSA block grant to continue this work.

 - Copper River Native Association – Methamphetamine and Suicide Prevention Initiative Project (Alaska Area): Innovative Cultural Practice Based Model: Resiliency Program.
 The Copper River Native Association utilizes an evidence-based, trauma-informed resiliency program for youth ages 8-24 years in the targeted communities.
 The program addresses historical/personal trauma issues that are known risk factors for suicide, methamphetamine and other substance misuse, and substance use disorders.
 This program builds upon participants strengths, provide skills training to overcome trauma responses, and involves families.
 A Project Coordinator is employed to coordinate the education, planning, development, training, and implementation of program activities.
 The project focuses on providing community education, training providers, fostering coalitions, and improving organizational practices.

-Indian Health Council, Inc. – Methamphetamine and Suicide Prevention Initiative Project (California Area): Evidence Based Practice Model: Cognitive Behavioral Therapy, Solution Focused Therapy and Psychodynamic Therapy.
+- Indian Health Council, Inc. – Methamphetamine and Suicide Prevention Initiative Project (California Area): Evidence Based Practice Model: Cognitive Behavioral Therapy, Solution Focused Therapy and Psychodynamic Therapy.
 The Indian Health Council, Inc. (IHC) project utilizes trauma-informed treatment interventions that incorporate the following therapeutic approaches using a Family Systems Model: Cognitive Behavioral Therapy (CBT), Solutions Focused Therapy, and Psychodynamic Therapy in providing Behavioral Health services to patients with methamphetamine abuse and co-occurring disorders.
 The majority of clientele present with symptoms related to repeated traumatic experiences (complex trauma).